The Website Owners Guide

 - Body Copy

-- Make sure each page on your site targets 1 keyword.
+- Make each page on your website target a single keyword.

 - Include the keyword in the body copy.